steview-d/bookmarks/README.md

 ### User Stories
 #### As a user, I expect to be able to:
-- Save a webpage url so I can revisit the page at a later date
+- Save a webpage URL so I can revisit the page at a later date
 - Store multiple 'bookmarks' within my account
 - Organise my bookmarks into collections of similar bookmarks
 - Have multiple pages, each containing multiple collections of bookmarks